Rirsc/rirsc.github.io/content/posts/231129_ai image generators.md

 ## Human awesomeness

 As humans, we get tired easily and we find this lazy outcome extremely boring in the short term.

-The following ‘formula’ has been spread and it’s definitely how I think it should be:
+The following formula has been spread and it’s definitely how I think it should be:

 **Humans + AI > AI > Humans**